CameronBrooks11/Cams-Nexus/pages/Tasks Dump.md

 		- Review paper to see what is left and confirm with morgan.
 		- Technical items:
 			- SD card and logging --> remove to beta
-			- Power monitoring --> remove
+			- Power monitoring --> remove to beta
 			- LCD screen
 			- Safety / state functions
 	- collapsed:: true